-to become aware of humanitarian action being undertaken around the world their websites, or contact them, to learn more about their activities.
+- to become aware of humanitarian action being undertaken around the world - 1.
+What is happening?

+their websites, or contact them, to learn more about their activities.
 List the organizations Search the media for information about international humanitarian organizations.
 Access you research, and outline their primary activities.